Tristan Jackson

-Tristan Jackson (born March 5, 1986) is a former professional Canadian football defensive back, playing nine seasons in the league.
+Tristan Jackson (born March 5, 1986) is an American former professional football defensive back who played nine seasons in the Canadian Football League.
 He was signed as a street free agent by the Edmonton Eskimos in 2008 where he played for three seasons before being traded to the Saskatchewan Roughriders.
 He played college football for the Central Arkansas Bears.

 In a 2012 game against the BC Lions, Jackson returned a missed field goal deep in his own end zone for a 129-yard touchdown.